“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-This innovative and dynamic MSc Data Analytics and Technologies: Extended offers you the opportunity to develop key employability skills and expertise so you can interrogate and make sense of data, unlock vital insights and communicate your discoveries.
+This innovative and dynamic MSc in Data Analytics and Technologies: Extended supports you in developing essential employability skills and expertise so you can interrogate and make sense of data, unlock vital insights and communicate your discoveries.
 Combining focused study in data analytics and technologies with essential training to develop the high-level transferable skills needed for career success, this course allows you to become the master of your own career development.

 Mode of Study: